VzxPLnHqr/sig-pow/README.md

 #### Work-a-lot-tery Economics - a first pass
-The work-lock used above is completely "trustless" and "decentralized" in the sense that, once the work-lock has been funded and the parameters for it, such as the private keys used to mine, the redeem script, etc, there need not be any central coordinating entity involved.
-The parameters can be posted to a mailing list, put in a github issue, or really anywhere that is reasonably publicly accessible.
+The work-lock used above is completely "trustless" and "decentralized" in the sense that, once the work-lock has been funded and the parameters for it chosen, such as the private keys used to mine, the redeem script, etc, then there need not be any central coordinating entity involved.
+The parameters can be posted to a mailing list, put in a github issue, or really placed anywhere that is reasonably publicly accessible.

 However, this leaves open the question of whether there is any economic motivation for somebody to fund a work-a-lot-tery work-lock.
 If Alice funds it, she